 - A. Measles: Two doses of measles vaccine administered at least one month apart.
-The second dose must have been given after January 1, 1980. - B. Rubella (German Measles): One dose of rubella vaccine, administered after the student's first birthday.
+The second dose must have been given after January 1, 1980. - B. Mumps - C. Rubella (German Measles): One dose of rubella vaccine, administered after the student's first birthday. - C. Varicella (Chicken Pox): Two doses or provide certification from physician that student has had disease.